 - Maple syrup

-You can use this base with some of my other raw slices, raw peppermint slice, raw chocolate raspberry slice and even my raw caramel slice bites.
+You can use this base with my other raw slices and even my mini slice bites.
 However, if you are making the slice bites, you may need to half the recipe.

 Make sure that you allow it to freeze for 3-4 hours before you slice it, so that the coconut layer is completely frozen.
 Otherwise the chocolate layer may split when you slice it.

-However, the slice can be hard to slice when it is completely frozen, so I suggest running the knife under hot water.
-That should help you to slice it.
+However, the slice can be hard to slice when it is completely frozen, so I suggest running the knife under hot water and dry with a tea towel.
+But please be careful not to burn yourself!

 - 3 tablespoons coconut oil